Kinoma/KPR-examples/README.md

 ### bll-run
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/bll-run"><img src="http://kinoma.github.io/KPR-examples/images/bbl-run-example.jpg" height="100" alt=""/></a>

+<x-app-info id="sampleBllRun"></x-app-info>

 A sample that demonstrates how to run a Kinoma Blinking Light Library (BLL) once.
 This sample shows how to pass parameters to a BLL, receive them in the BLL, and get results back from a BLL.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***

 ### browser
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/browser"><img src="http://kinoma.github.io/KPR-examples/images/browser-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.browser" platform="mac,win,iphone,android"></x-app-info>

 This example demonstrates how to implement an embedded web view container.
 The code embeds the web view with a browser container.
 This example demonstrates how to display a web page in the browser, support browser forward/backwards navigation, implement callbacks when the web page is loading/loaded, display a busy indicator using the mobile framework and use anchor references to containers.
 Note that the browser container is not available on Windows or Kinoma Create.